Bloods: Identification

 Bloods members identify themselves through various indicators, such as colors, clothing, symbols, tattoos, jewelry, graffiti, language, and hand signs.
 The Bloods' gang color is red.
 They like to wear sports clothing, including jackets that show their gang color.
 The most commonly used Bloods symbols include the number "5", the five-pointed star, and the five-pointed crown.
 These symbols are meant to show the Bloods' affiliation with the People Nation, a large coalition of affiliates created to protect alliance members in federal and state prison.
 These symbols may be seen in the tattoos, jewelry, and clothing gang members wear as well as the gang graffiti with which Bloods mark their territory.
 Such graffiti can include gang names, nicknames, declaration of loyalty, threats against rival gangs, or descriptions of criminal acts in which the gang has been involved.

 Bloods graffiti can include rival gang symbols (especially those of the Crips) drawn upside down.
 This is meant as an insult to the rival group and its symbols.
 Bloods members also have a distinctive slang.
 They greet each other using the word "Blood" and often avoid using words with the letter "C".
 Bloods use hand signs to communicate with one another.
 Hand signs may be a singular movement, like the American Sign Language letter "B", or a series of movements using one or both hands for more complex phrases.
-United Blood Nation (UBN) or East Coast Bloods initiates often receive a dog paw mark, represented by three dots often burned with a cigarette, on their right shoulder.
+United Blood Nation (UBN) or East Coast Bloods initiates often receive a dog paw mark, represented by three dots, often burned with a cigarette on their right shoulder.
 Other UBN symbols include a bulldog and a bull.

 Sets

-The Bloods gang is a network of individual chapters, which are known as "sets".
+The Bloods gang is a network of individual chapters known as "sets".
 These sets are often loosely connected, having their own leader(s) and operating independently from one another.